Innoviox/Purple-Proton/README.md

 * Generate possible places to play (not through a letter): STARMAP
     * Places next to each letter
     * This is the step that needs the most optimization
-* Check if you can play in each play for each word for each direction
+* Check if you can play ibutn each play for each word for each direction
     * The directions are across and down
     * This part should be optimized too
 * Then use SLOTIFY to get the rest done
     * Go through each row & column, called a "slot"
     * Turn all of the special tiles into empty spaces, represented by `'.'`
-    * Using the GAC again, but this time without the "valid word" filter
+    * Using the GAC again,  this time without the "valid word" filter
     * Put all GAC-ed combinations infront of every letter
     * Check